On this page

 Can a UTI go away on its own?

 You should seek a doctor’s advice for UTIs.
 Antibiotics are needed in most cases, including during pregnancy.
-A untreated UTI can cause sepsis, which is when bacteria enters the bloodstream and it is life threatening.
+A untreated UTI can cause an infection, when bacteria enters the bloodstream and it is life threatening.

 How long does a UTI last?